dozoisch/react-redux-provide/README.md

 ### queryOptions

 These options are passed to your replicator's `handleQuery` function and should typically be specific to the options supported by the replicator.
-Coming soon: A standard/recommended set of options that replicator should support.
+Coming soon: A standard/recommended set of options that replicators should support.

 ### result